fschuhi/digital-garden-rob-burbea-publish/Index/Wonder.md

 [[Cultivation]] | 3 | <span class="counts"><a data-href="Equanimity in Compassion" class="internal-link">Equanimity in Compassion</a> (1) · <a data-href="Guided Meditation on Gratitude and Compassion" class="internal-link">Guided Meditation on Gratitude and Compassion</a> (1) · <a data-href="Joy (talk)" class="internal-link">Joy (talk)</a> (1)</span>
 [[Dukkha]] | 3 | <span class="counts"><a data-href="Joy (talk)" class="internal-link">Joy (talk)</a> (2) · <a data-href="Guided Meditation on Gratitude and Compassion" class="internal-link">Guided Meditation on Gratitude and Compassion</a> (1)</span>

+### Quotes
+**<a data-href="Equanimity (talk)" class="internal-link">Equanimity (talk)</a>**
+<span class="counts"><a data-href="2006 New Year's Retreat" class="internal-link">2006 New Year&#x27;s Retreat</a></span>
+> A spiritual joy, doesn't have so much to do with the self.
+So one aspect of spiritual joy, we could say, is wonder, wonder.
+That quality of just a human being wondering, marveling.. a human being in awe at life, at existence, at the universe... &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Equanimity (talk) > Spiritual joy" data-href="Equanimity (talk)#Spiritual joy" class="internal-link">Spiritual joy</a>_</span>

+**<a data-href="Equanimity in Compassion" class="internal-link">Equanimity in Compassion</a>**
+<span class="counts"><a data-href="2007 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2007 Lovingkindness and Compassion As a Path to Awakening</a></span>
+> How is it that my well of joy, my reservoir of inner happiness, can be deepened in life?
+And so looking into: how does the being open to wonder?
+How does it open to the mystery of life, to the awe of things?
+What's the place of art and music in that?
+What's the place of our relationship with nature? &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Equanimity in Compassion > When feel like we have enough external circumstances make less of an impact" data-href="Equanimity in Compassion#When feel like we have enough external circumstances make less of an impact" class="internal-link">When feel like we have enough, external circumstances make less of an impact</a>_</span>

+**<a data-href="Joy (talk)" class="internal-link">Joy (talk)</a>**
+<span class="counts"><a data-href="2007 New Years Retreat Insight Meditation" class="internal-link">2007 New Years Retreat Insight Meditation</a></span>
+> And so, rather than being hungry for it and sort of reliant on sense pleasure, we can be open to the pleasure through the senses, but it's actually a sense of wonder or mystery through the senses that we're tuning into more and more, rather than the aspect of it being pleasant or unpleasant... &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Joy (talk) > Piti is the physical aspect of spiritual joy not based on sense pleasure" data-href="Joy (talk)#Piti is the physical aspect of spiritual joy not based on sense pleasure" class="internal-link">Piti is the physical aspect of spiritual joy, not based on sense pleasure</a>_</span>

+> [T]here's a wonder in it.
+Not dependent on pleasant or unpleasant; dependent on something else. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Joy (talk) > Piti is the physical aspect of spiritual joy not based on sense pleasure" data-href="Joy (talk)#Piti is the physical aspect of spiritual joy not based on sense pleasure" class="internal-link">Piti is the physical aspect of spiritual joy, not based on sense pleasure</a>_</span>